marcoldp/introk8s/README.md

 This workshop provides a basic walkthrough of the basics of kubernetes.

-Based on the tutorial on the [official kubernetes pages](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
+Based on the tutorial on the [official kubernetes pages](https://kubernetes.io/docs/tutorials/kubernetes-basics/) I advise to do that after this workshop but try to use your own minikube for the exercises.

+It is divided in 3 exercises:

+* Create a K8s cluster

+* Deploy an example application

+* Expose your app outside the cluster

 **Requirements:**